 Recommendation: Knowing the country specific risks facilitates the starting point for discussing this with suppliers and shows if there are additional commitments that are required to mitigate risks.
-For Tailor & Stitch this could possible mean looking into gender specific problems and investigating working hours and restrictions towards freedom of association in China.
-With this, the company can provide additional measures as support and integrate that in the monitoring system.
+For Tailor & Stitch this could for instance mean looking into gender specific problems and dormitories in India, and investigating working hours and cooperation with other customers sourcing at the same factories (Accord signatories and/or FWF affiliates), etc. --